When To Prune Shrubs And Flowering Ornamental Trees

 The above information is meant to be a general guide on when to prune shrubs and flowering trees.
 Always remember that the removal of dead limbs and branches can be done anytime of year, as can minor pruning on many types of trees.
 If you have any questions on this or any other tree pruning topic, our ISA certified arborists would be happy to help you.

-Click here for your free quote on tree and shrub pruning by Willow Tree and Landscape Services.
+Click here for your free quote on tree and shrub pruning by Willow Tree and Landscaping Service.